jorants/purere/README.md

 - Non-capturing grouping using `(?:...)`, Capturing groups, group references, conditional matching depending on group ref (e.g. `(?(1)a|b)`)
 - All types of asserts, also called look-ahead/look-behind.

-Wish-list/known missing:
+TODO:
 - Ability to output standalone python code for a pattern that does not require `purere` to run
+- Full independence from stdlib.
+Te only non optional dependence currently is `enum`, which is used for the flags.
+We might roll our own simpler funciton at some point.

 Will never be implemented:
 - The `L` locale flag.
 Usage is discouraged for `re` and we will not be implementing it.
 Full Unicode support is available and should be used.

-Known differences to `re`:
+Known implementation differences to `re` regarding matching:
 - For Unicode patterns we define `\d` using python's `isnumerical()`, which is not the same behavior as CPython's `re`.
+THis means we match all nummerical unicode characters, while `re` is stricter.
 To get the original behavior there is an option  `purere.STRICTUNI` that can be passed, in this case `unicodedata` is used to define '\d'.

-- Some minor implementation details:
+Some minor implementation details that do not change matching behavior and that you will probably not notice every:
   - Match objects are not cached and hence copying them gives back a different object, where CPython gives an exact copy for some reason.
   - Buffers containing the bytes that are matched by `finditer` are not locked as pure python code can not do this.
 In general the behavior of `finditer` on a changing string is undefined and not tested.
   - If a compiled pattern is given to `purere.compile`, as well as flags, then no error is raised.
 Instead, the pattern is recompiled with the new flags if needed.